serokell/blog-posts/typescript-for-haskellers/article.md

 type N = Condition<B, A>; // type N = number
 type E = Condition<C, A>; // type E = string
 ```
+With the `extends` keyword, you can make a condition: `T extends U ?
+X : Y`.
+In the example, type `B` extends `A` but type `C` doesn't.
+So the `Condition` type will be `number` with `Condition<B,A>` and `string` with `Condition<C,A>`.

-It also allows you to choose not only from two but from many types: `T extends U ?
+You can also choose from more than two types: `T extends U ?
 X : T extends W ?
 Y : Z`.

 With such functionality, you can implement things that resemble [type families](https://serokell.io/blog/type-families-haskell), although they are not quite like them.
-In conjunction with mapped types, it is a great feature to manage your types.
+In conjunction with mapped types, it's a great feature to manage your types.

 Conditional types together with union types are called distributive conditional types.
 How they work might be a little bit confusing, but we'll give an example.

+Take a look at this:

 ```typescript
 type Exclude<T, U> = T extends U ? never : T;